SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 * **URL**; shows the URL for the workspace
 * **Primary Admin**; shows who the primary admin is of the workspace
 * **Last Modified**; shows when the workspace was last modified
-* **Storage Usage**; shows the current usage of the workspace
+* **Storage Used**; shows the current used storage of the workspace
 * **Storage Limit**; shows the storage limit for the workspace
 * **Storage Warning Level**; shows the storage level at which you are warned that you are approaching the limit

-**Clicking on a workspace** enables the Run Report button.
-Click it to generate the Site Storage Metrics report for that specific workspace.
+**Clicking on a workspace** generates the Site Storage Metrics report for that specific workspace.

 ### Report Data

 On the Site Storage Metrics report for the individual workspace, the following information can be found:

 * **The Site Storage Usage tile** with the **name of the workspace** shows:
-  * **The percentage of used storage** and archived storage (if you have Microsoft 365 Archive), out of the total amount of available storage for your workspace.
+  * **The amount of used storage** shown as active, archived and available storage (if you have Microsoft 365 Archive), out of the total amount of available storage for your workspace.
-  * **The version limit** for the workspace, if one is applied
+  * **The version limit** for the workspace, if one is applied.

 * **The File Type tile** shows a chart and list of the types of files on your site and the amount of storage each file takes up.
   * The File types tracked are the following: